1926–27 Iowa State Cyclones men's basketball team

-The 1926–27 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1926-27 NCAA College men's basketball season.
+The 1926–27 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1926–27 NCAA men's basketball season.
 The Cyclones were coached by Bill Chandler, who was in his sixth season with the Cyclones.
 They played their home games at the State Gymnasium in Ames, Iowa.

 They finished the season 9–9, 7–8 in Missouri Valley Intercollegiate Athletic Association play to finish in eighth place.